 Fats provide energy to the body.
 Extra food is stored by the human body in the form of fats in the liver and under the skin.
-Human body needs fats to dissolve and use fat soluble vitamin like vitamin A and vitamin D.
+The human body needs fats to dissolve and use fat-soluble vitamin-like vitamin A and vitamin D.

-Proteins made of nitrogen containing compounds known as amino acids.
+Proteins are made of nitrogen-containing compounds known as amino acids.
 It is amphoteric molecules.

-- Protein is called building block of life.
+- Protein is called the building block of life.

 - Energy in 1 gram protein = 4.5 Calorie

-- Human body is made up of 10-20 percent protein.
+- The human body is made up of 10-20 percent protein.

-- A human body required total 22 types of protein.
+- A human body required a total of 22 types of protein.

-- Collagen protein is most abundance protein in human body.
+- Collagen protein is the most abundant protein in the human body.

 Example of Proteins: Thrombin, pro- thrombin, globin, globulin, fibrin, fibrinogen, keratin, ossine, Actyn (or myosin), collagen, Casein, Albumin protein, Carotene protein, Luecopene protein, etc.